 Late autumn (September/October) and early spring (late March/April) should have pretty clear roads and fairly stable weather, meaning you should be able to access the Westfjords, as well as the northern and eastern regions of the country.

-There are plenty of day tours and multi-day tours available from Reykjavík, Akureyri, Ísafjörður, Egilsstaðir and Skaftafell—but our best recommendation would be to rent a car and explore the country on your own terms.
+There are plenty of day tours and multi-day tours available from Reykjavík, Akureyri, Ísafjörður, Egilsstaðir, and Skaftafell—but our best recommendation would be to rent a car and explore the country on your own terms.
 To help you plan, we have plenty of self-drive recommendations—notice that these itineraries can also be done as separate tours, thus taking the responsibility of driving out of your hands.

-A popular option for travellers to Iceland is the classic road trip; 8 days is the perfect amount of time to drive Road 1, the Ring Road, circling the full circumference of the country.
+A popular option for travelers to Iceland is the classic road trip; 8 days is the perfect amount of time to drive Road 1, the Ring Road, circling the full circumference of the country.
 Thankfully, this means you'll have the opportunity to see every one of Iceland's beautiful corners during your time on holiday.

 There are plenty of attractions right beside the Ring Road, and even more only a short detour from it.
 The Ring Road itself is only 1332 km (about 830 miles), so in theory, you could drive it in all in a single day.
 In practice, however, you're going to want to spend much of the journey time stopping in order to enjoy the stunning scenery around you.